UA

 3. War as a data loop

-12–15 TB of raw video daily (Guardian).
-Every kill is simultaneously evidence, a training case, a procurement balance, and an element of the historical archive.
+12-15 TB raw video daily (Guardian).
+Every strike is simultaneously proof, training case, procurement balance, and element of historical archive.

 4. Kill zone instead of linear front

-The front is a zone of observation and engagement, not a line.
-NSDC (January 2026): kill zones constrain the movement of heavy equipment, transport and assault groups.
+The front is a zone of observation and strike, not a line.
+NSDC (January 2026): kill zones constrain movement of heavy equipment, transport, and assault groups.

 5. Mass over uniqueness

-Manufacturing scale and fast iteration win, not a unique platform.
+Production scale and rapid iteration win, not unique platforms.
 8M+ FPV/year Ukrainian production, 160+ companies (NSDC).
 4.5M FPV planned for 2025 (Reuters).

-We degrade air defence faster than Russia replaces it.
-Every neutralised AD site opens space for follow-on strikes — and forces Moscow to choose: protect the front, the capital, refineries, or ports.
+Attrite air defenses faster than Russia can replenish.
+Each destroyed air defense system opens space for subsequent strikes — and forces Moscow to choose: protect the front, the capital, refineries, or ports.

 1. Strike → video → mission data.